Kasich: Ryan 'should be more aggressive'

 "I saw that Speaker (Paul) Ryan said some things tonight about getting to the bottom line," the Ohio Republican said at a CNN town hall with Vermont independent Sen. Bernie Sanders.
 "Frankly, I think he should be more aggressive.
 I think he should speak out more and hopefully he will."

-A spokesperson for Ryan released a statement earlier Tuesday night, saying: "We need to have all the facts, and it is appropriate for the House Oversight Committee to request this memo."
+"We need to have all the facts, and it is appropriate for the House Oversight Committee to request this memo," AshLee Strong said.

 Kasich, who ran against Trump in the Republican presidential primary last year, said "this is not a time for Republicans to hide" but also argued it's not a "time for Democrats to exploit."